ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R3.2** The RPP architecture MUST follow Resource-Oriented Architecture [@!ROI].

-**R3.3.** The RPP specification MUST strive to minimise round trips between client and server.
+**R3.3.** The RPP specification MUST strive to minimize round trips between client and server.
 Approaches, where client would need to make multiple requests each time to discover resource URL or server capabilities in order to perform operation SHOULD be used sparingly and be always well justified.

 **R3.4.** *Merged with R12.1*